MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-troubleshoot-hgs.md

 **Known issue when switching from TPM to AD mode**

-If you initialized your HGS cluster in TPM mode and later switch to Active Directory mode, there is a known issue which will prevent other nodes in your HGS cluster from switching to the new attestation mode.
+If you initialized your HGS cluster in TPM mode and later switch to Active Directory mode, there is a known issue that prevents other nodes in your HGS cluster from switching to the new attestation mode.
 To ensure all HGS servers are enforcing the correct attestation mode, run `Set-HgsServer -TrustActiveDirectory` **on each node** of your HGS cluster.
 This issue does not apply if you are switching from TPM mode to AD mode *and* the cluster was originally set up in AD mode.